Set DC DMV Appointment Fast

 What Else Can DoNotPay Help With?

-DoNotPay is the world's first robot lawyer.
+DoNotPay is the world's first AI Consumer Champion.
 It can help with a variety of issues, including:

 - Suing anyone in small claims court